 Cherry blossoms may have a reputation for being the main attraction during spring, but there are plenty of other surprises to discover in Japan.
 You just need to know where to look.

 Springtime in Japan means so many things to so many different people.
 For some, the arrival of April marks the start of new, exciting beginnings: it’s when children head back to school, university students graduate and employees start their new jobs.
 Like New Year’s in many Western countries, spring is a time of unbridled optimism and a celebration of what the future holds.

 If you’re after the full package, you can now travel with Culture Trip on a 12-day trip to Japan departing in spring.
 Otherwise, here are the best places to enjoy cherry blossoms and the season of new beginnings in Japan.

 In terms of major cities, Kyoto is generally considered the most popular cherry blossom capital; however, Tokyo arguably gives the city a run for its money.
 Watching the soft pink blossoms carpet the inner city streets and paint the typically grey facades of office complexes in delicate pink spots is a sight to behold.
-Another thing Tokyo does best in the spring months is its hanami parties (cherry blossom-viewing parties), where the locals get a little loose in some of the city’s biggest parks.
+Another thing Tokyo does best in the spring months is hanami parties (cherry blossom-viewing parties), where the locals get a little loose in some of the biggest parks in the city.